 Graduate students are welcome to audit the course.
 I would advise you to think carefully about your motivation for auditing, however.
-If you are too busy this term to take the course for credit, consider whether you will really be able to commit the time necessary to get much from the course.
-But in the end the decision is yours.
-Note, however, that auditors must still write and turn in the weekly reaction essays, and must make presentations as described above.
+If you are too busy this term to take the course for credit, consider whether you will really be able to commit the time necessary to get much from it.
+In the end the decision is yours.
+Note that auditors must still write and turn in the weekly reaction essays, and must make presentations as described above.

-JANUARY 13 - INTRODUCTION AND OVERVIEW
+JANUARY 20 - INTRODUCTION AND OVERVIEW